jjallaire/draftpod/src/components/guide/articles/multi-player.md

 ### Playing on Arena

 To play games on MTG Arena, you will need to have a reasonably complete collection of cards (and/or available wildcards) for the set you are drafting from.
-If you play and draft frequently on Arena, it's likely that your collection is already complete enough to play with Draftpod.
+If you play and draft frequently on Arena, it's likely that your collection is already complete enough.

 Once you've copied your MTG Arena decklist to the clipboard, you can import it into Arena.
 You can do this in the **Decks** area of Arena (the **Import** button is at the bottom-left of the screen and will automatically import whatever deck is on the clipboard):